Besart Berisha: Kosovo

 On 16 August 2016, it was announced that Berisha had accepted an invitation to represent Kosovo, after it was officially recognized by UEFA and FIFA in May 2016.
 On 4 November 2016, FIFA accepted Berisha's request to play for Kosovo.
 On 20 March 2017, he received a call-up from Kosovo for a 2018 FIFA World Cup qualifying match against Iceland, making his debut after being named in the starting line-up.

 Early departure

 On 11 June 2017, Berisha after the 2018 FIFA World Cup qualifying match against Turkey decided to step down from international duty because he felt Albert Bunjaki, the Kosovo coach was the worst coach he had ever worked with and accused Bunjaki of not giving him any reason as to why he was not being selected.
 Berisha said he would be available for selection again should Bunjaki leave his role as coach of the Kosovo national team.

 Personal life

-Besart Berisha was born in Pristina and raised in Germany and he is the brother-in-law of Kosovan footballers Enis Fetahu and Kosovo international Samir Ujkani.
+Besart Berisha was born in Pristina and moved later to Germany where he was raised.
+He is the brother-in-law of Albanian footballers Enis Fetahu and former Kosovo international goalkeeper Samir Ujkani.
 Berisha became an Australian citizen in 2019.